marlanamc/time-map/README.md

 - Calming interface options
 - Neurodivergent-friendly design

-### 📍 Goal System
+### 📍 Planning System

-Time Map uses a hierarchical goal system designed to help you break down big dreams into actionable steps:
+Time Map uses a simple four-level structure designed to help you break down big dreams into actionable steps:

-#### Four Goal Levels
+#### Four Levels

 1. **Vision** (Yearly) - Your big-picture aspirations and yearly outcomes
-   - Long-term direction and major life goals
+   - Long-term direction and major life intentions
-   - Helps anchor your year with meaningful purpose
+   - Helps ground your year with meaningful purpose

 2. **Milestone** (Quarterly) - Concrete achievements that move you toward your visions
    - 3-month checkpoints that feel achievable